Corium (nuclear reactor): Interactions with concrete

 Thermal decomposition of concrete produces water vapor and carbon dioxide, which may further react with the metals in the melt, oxidizing the metals, and reducing the gases to hydrogen and carbon monoxide.
 The decomposition of the concrete and volatilization of its alkali components is an endothermic process.
 Aerosols released during this phase are primarily based on concrete-originating silicon compounds; otherwise volatile elements, for example, caesium, can be bound in nonvolatile insoluble silicates.

 Several reactions occur between the concrete and the corium melt.
 Free and chemically bound water is released from the concrete as steam.
 Calcium carbonate is decomposed, producing carbon dioxide and calcium oxide.
 Water and carbon dioxide penetrate the corium mass, exothermically oxidizing the non-oxidized metals present in the corium and producing gaseous hydrogen and carbon monoxide; large amounts of hydrogen can be produced.
 The calcium oxide, silica, and silicates melt and are mixed into the corium.
 The oxide phase, in which the nonvolatile fission products are concentrated, can stabilize at temperatures of 1300–1500 C for a considerable period of time.
-An eventually present layer of more dense molten metal, containing fewer radioisotopes (Ru, Tc, Pd, etc., initially composed of molten zircaloy, iron, chromium, nickel, manganese, silver, and other construction materials and metallic fission products and tellurium bound as zirconium telluride) than the oxide layer (which concentrates Sr, Ba, La, Sb, Sn, Nb, Mo, etc. and is initially composed primarily of zirconium dioxide and uranium dioxide, possibly with iron oxide and boron oxides), can form an interface between the oxides and the concrete farther below, slowing down the corium penetration and solidifying within a few hours.
+An eventually present layer of more dense molten metal can form an interface between the oxides and the concrete farther below, slowing down the corium penetration and solidifying within a few hours.
 The oxide layer produces heat primarily by decay heat, while the principal heat source in the metal layer is exothermic reaction with the water released from the concrete.
 Decomposition of concrete and volatilization of the alkali metal compounds consumes a substantial amount of heat.